Contents

 But how do you create an ecosystem that supports residents, businesses, and others?
 Well, you don’t do it alone!

 You’ll need a team of key people who bring diverse perspectives and expertise to the table.
-Think of it as assembling an all-star lineup.
+Basically, you’ll want to assemble an all-star lineup.

 Key players might include: